 Author: Vanessa Ngan, Staff Writer, 2006.
-Updated by Dr Arun Gangakhedkar, Paediatrician, Waitemata District Board, Auckland.
+Updated by Dr Arun Gangakhedkar, Paediatrician, Waitakere Hospital, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 October 2018.

-Down syndrome incidence rises with advancing maternal age, but most are born to younger mothers under 30 years owing to a greater number of pregnancies in this age group.
-Due to an increase in the terminations of pregnancies with Down syndrome, the live birth prevalence decreased from one in 700 to about one in 1000 in New Zealand.
+The incidence of Down syndrome rises with advancing maternal age, but most individuals with Down syndrome are born to younger mothers under 30 years owing to a greater number of pregnancies in this age group.
+Due to an increase in the terminations of pregnancies with Down syndrome, the live birth prevalence has decreased from one in 700 to about one in 1000 in New Zealand.

 Studies suggest marginally higher rates of Down syndrome in boys than girls.

 A cell division error during early conception results in three copies of chromosome 21 instead of the usual two.
-The chromosomal abnormality results from a lack of normal separation (non-disjunction) during cell division as the pair of chromosomes in either the sperm or egg fail to separate.
+The chromosomal abnormality results from nondisjunction (a lack of normal separation) during cell division as the pair of chromosomes in either the sperm or egg fail to separate.
 This results in a gain of an additional chromosome 21 and the occurrence of Down syndrome [1–8].

-The clinical phenotype in all types of Down syndrome is similar, with subtle differences in mosaic Down syndrome which depends on the extent of the trisomy 21 cell population.
+The clinical phenotype in all types of Down syndrome is similar, with the subtle differences in mosaic Down syndrome depending on the extent of an individual's trisomy 21 cell population.

 The diagnosis is suspected or confirmed in the neonatal period in most infants with Down syndrome.
 Characteristic physical features of Down syndrome include [1–8]:

 Red cell macrocytosis and polycythaemia may affect up to two-thirds of infants with Down syndrome.
-Transient myeloproliferative disorder (TMD) may be present in up to 10% of newborns.
+Transient myeloproliferative disorder (TMD), a type of leukemia resulting from trisomy 21, may be present in up to 10% of newborns.
 Acute leukaemias are reported in 1 in 300 individuals with Down syndrome.

 A single transverse palmar crease is the main cutaneous phenotype and is easily detectable.
 However, a single transverse palmar crease may also occur as a normal variant that is unilateral in 4% and bilateral in 1% of the general population [9–18].